Want to improve your dunking ability, or be able to dunk?

 Heck, maybe you're just sick of having to get a step stool to reach the top shelves like me!

-Whatever your reason may be, increasing your vertical jump is well worth the effort.
+Whatever your reason may be, learning how to increase your vertical jump is well worth the effort.
 Obviously, you'll be able to jump higher ... but vertical jump training can do much more for you than just that.

 These drills can help you maximize your muscle's ability to contract quickly.
-This can help strengthen your fast-twitch fibers, assisting you with any explosive movements in training and life!
+This can help increase the strength of your fast-twitch fibers, assisting you with any explosive movements in training and life!

-But where do you start when it comes to increasing your vertical jump?
+But where do you start when it comes to learning how to increase your vertical jump?
 Right here.

-I'll cover 5 exercises you can start doing today to help you jump higher, and maybe even knock out some other fitness goals in the process!
+I'll cover 5 vertical jump training exercises you can start doing today to help you jump higher, and maybe even knock out some other fitness goals in the process!

 As you might expect, workouts to increase vertical jumps include a lot of, well, jumping.
 With that being said, find an open area with plenty of room to move around.